masterhan666/iT4SE-EP/README.md

 Usage
 =========================
 To run: $ iT4SE-EP(180D).py or iT4SE-EP(320D).py

-The model_CNN file implements the SVM algorithm with RBF kernel to train and evaluate the model.
+The iT4SE-EP(180D).py and iT4SE-EP(320D).py file implements the SVM algorithm with RBF kernel to train and evaluate the model.
 If you want to use different training and test data, please change the file name inside the file.